Gorgias automation rules to auto tag tickets by topic

 Tagging based on customer data and channel

 You can also set up rules that use customer data from your Shopify integration.
-For example, you could tag tickets from anyone who has spent over $500 as "VIP" to help your team prioritize them.
-You can also tag tickets by where they came from, like "Facebook-Comment" or "Live-Chat," to keep your omnichannel support organized.
+For example, you could tag tickets from anyone who has spent over $500 as "VIP" to help your team prioritize high-value customers.
+You can also tag tickets by where they came from, like "Facebook-Comment" or "Live-Chat," to keep your omnichannel support beautifully organized.

 This image displays how Gorgias automation rules can use Shopify customer data to auto-tag tickets.